0chain/zwalletcli/README.md

 ### 1. Installation

 **Prerequisites**
-Install Go , open-source programming language from the links below based on your operating system.
+Install Go , an open-source programming language, from the links below based on your operating system.
-- Go: Installation instructions for Mac, Linux and Windows can be found [here](https://go.dev/doc/install).
+- Go: Installation instructions for Mac, Linux, and Windows can be found [here](https://go.dev/doc/install).

 **Procedures**